Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 The previous top leaderboard entry was 20.3% from Amazon Q Developer Agent.

-**To be clear, all of aider's results reported here are pass@1 results.**
-The "aider agent" internally makes multiple "attempts" at solving the problem, but it picks and returns one single candidate solution.
-Only that one candidate solution is evaluated with the acceptance tests and contributes to the benchmark score.
-This is contrast to a pass@N result for N>1, where N attempts are made and all N solutions are evaluated by the acceptance tests.
-If *any* of the N pass, that counts as a pass@N success.

 [![SWE Bench Lite results](/assets/swe_bench_lite.svg)](https://aider.chat/assets/swe_bench_lite.svg)

+**To be clear, all of aider's results reported here are pass@1 results, obtained without using the SWE Bench `hints_text`.**
+All results in the above chart are unhinted pass@1 results.
 Please see the [references](#references) for details on the data presented in this chart.
 It was corrected on 5/30/24 to reflect apples-to-apples comparisons,